What is JotForm?

 Grouping several radio button fields but allowing only one selectionAsked by wavejted on September 12, 2014 at 12:01 PM

-I have a form to sign up for ONE class but there are 3 locations, each with several choices.
+I have an enrollment form to sign up for ONE class but there are 3 locations, each with several choices.
 The applicant should only select one class from all of the choices, but by creating 3 fields of radio buttons, they could potentially choose 3 classes.
 Is there a way to restrict that, or else make it all one field with all the classes but independently label the columns with the location names?

 You could use conditions to only show each location based on another drop down.
 Create a new drop down menu with the names of your locations, and then only show the location that is selected: